Quebec City: French regime (1500s–1763)

 In 1665, there were 550 people in 70 houses living in the city.
-One-quarter of the people were members of religious orders: secular priests, Jesuits, Ursulines nuns and the order running the local hospital, Hotel-Dieu.
+One-quarter of the people were members of religious orders: secular priests, Jesuits, Ursulines nuns and the order running the local hospital, Hôtel-Dieu.

-Quebec was the headquarters of many raids against New England during the four French and Indian Wars.
+Quebec was the headquarters of many raids against New England during the French and Indian Wars.
 In 1690 the city was attacked by the English, but was successfully defended.
 In the last of the conflicts, the French and Indian War (Seven Years' War), Quebec was captured by the British in 1759, and held until the end of the war in 1763.
 In that time many battles and sieges took place: the Battle of Beauport, a French victory (31 July 1759); the Battle of the Plains of Abraham, in which British troops under General James Wolfe defeated the French General Louis-Joseph de Montcalm on 13 September 1759, and shortly thereafter took the city after a short siege.
 A French counterattack saw a French victory at the Battle of Sainte-Foy (28 April 1760) but the subsequent second Siege of Quebec the following month however saw a final British victory.

 France ceded New France, including the city, to Britain in 1763, when the French and Indian War officially ended.

-At the end of French rule in 1763, forests, villages, fields and pastures surrounded the town of 8,000 inhabitants.
-The town distinguished itself by its monumental architecture, fortifications, and affluent homes of masonry and shacks in the suburbs of Saint-Jean and Saint-Roch.
-Despite its urbanity and its status as capital, Quebec City remained a small colonial city with close ties to its rural surroundings.
+At the end of French rule, Quebec was a town of 8,000 inhabitants, surrounded by forests, villages, fields and pastures.
+The town was distinguished by its monumental architecture, fortifications, and affluent homes of masonry and shacks in the suburbs of Saint-Jean and Saint-Roch.
+Despite its urbanity and its status as capital, Quebec remained a small city with close ties to its rural surroundings.
 Nearby inhabitants traded their farm surpluses and firewood for imported goods from France at the two city markets.